Trump's stimulus checks left out millions of Americans. It shouldn't have.

 The Internal Revenue Service (IRS) created ITIN's in 1996 so that undocumented people could pay taxes on their income.
 In 2010 alone, undocumented people paid $870 MILLION in income taxes.
 And contrary to popular belief, undocumented people are not eligible for federal public benefit programs.
 They are not eligible for SNAP, TANF, or Medicaid.
 You might wonder then, why undocumented people would choose to pay taxes at all.
 The answer is simple: it may help them pave a path to citizenship later on.

 The Trump administration seems in line to repeat the same mistakes that the Bush administration made in 2008.
 Trump's stimulus package issued a one-time $1,200 check to every person with a valid social security number who's paid taxes in the last two years.
 They must make less than $75,000 a year to be issued the full $1,200 unless they file as the head of household.
-This plan has once again, excludes taxpayers who file with ITIN's and those who've been unemployed or had no income to claim in 2017 or 2018.
+This plan has once again, excluded taxpayers who file with ITIN's and those who've been unemployed or had no income to claim in 2017 or 2018.

 This should go without saying but anyone who pays taxes in the United States deserves a stimulus check.